bredelings/MCON/README.md

 This repo contains the specification for the Monte Carlo Object Notation (MCON) format.

-It is based on JSON Lines (https://jsonlines.org) and attempts to overcome limitations of table-based formats such as CSV and TSV:
+It is based on JSON Lines (https://jsonlines.org) and attempts to overcome limitations of formats like TSV that have a fixed number of columns.
+In MCON:
 * values can be arrays, dictionaries, or other structured objects
 * the number of structure of fields is not fixed over time.

-It is also designed to allow conversion to and from CSV/TSV, when the number and structure of fields is constant.
+MCON is also designed to allow conversion to and from TSV, when the number and structure of fields is constant.

 # Examples